adam-savard/pixi-js-table/README.md

 # pixi-js-table
 A framework for creating tables in Pixi JS

+## DISCLAIMER
+Having node_modules in your repo is cringe; I had never done a Node JS project before and went so quick and dirty that it made what I now consider to be awful code.

 ## WHAT IS THIS FOR?
 Pixi.Table (invoked by `new Table();`) is a class that you can include in your Pixi projects for displaying a table of any size.
 This aims to have basic functionality similar to tables in HTML5.
 This is not terribly efficient, however; large tables may take a very long time to update.